 - · Research reasons for rejection,

 - · Provide additional documents,

 - · Request investor exceptions,

-- Appeal rejection decision to purchase committee, and
+- · Appeal rejection decision to purchase committee, and

-- Commit to secondary investors.
+- · Commit to secondary investors.

-Once purchase commitments have expired and other alternatives to remedy are exhausted, which could be earlier than the six-month time period, the loans are repurchased and transferred to the long-term investment portfolio at the lower of cost or fair value and the previously recorded sales revenue is reversed.
+Once purchase commitments have expired and other alternatives to remedy are exhausted, which could be earlier than the six-month time period, the loans are repurchased and transferred to the long-term investment portfolio at the lower of cost or fair value and the previously recorded sales revenue that was to be received from a third party investor is written off against the loan loss reserve.
 Any loan that later becomes delinquent is evaluated by the Company at that time and any impairment is adjusted accordingly.